Lightcliffe

+Parish

 Lighcliffe lies in the unparished area of the borough of Calderdale, who are responsible for all local government activity in the village and surrounding areas.
 It lies in the borough ward of Hipperholme and Lightcliffe and the parliamentary constituency of Calder Valley.
 As a village in an unparished area, there are no formal civil parish boundaries defining Lightcliffe, but mapping shows it as adjoining the villages of Hipperholme to the west, Norwood Green to the north, Bailiff Bridge to the east, and Brighouse to the south.

+Location and facilities

 Lightcliffe is a dormitory village for people working in Halifax, Brighouse, and Bradford, and commuting to Leeds, Manchester, and Sheffield.
 It stretches along the Wakefield and Leeds roads, surrounded by fields and rolling countryside.
 Lightcliffe feels very established and green - with many mature trees and large houses.
 Lightcliffe's main park, "the Stray", is 11 acres of lawn and trees and contains a war memorial erected in 1923.
 In April 1937, an avenue of trees was planted in the park to commemorate King George VI's coronation.
 Towards the village centre is the cricket club.
 There are two golf clubs, the long established Lightcliffe Golf Club and Crow's Nest Golf Club.

 The oldest part of the village contains the Sun Inn - a former coaching inn, along what was in antiquity the main road to London.
 The new Lightcliffe Anglican church, St Matthew's, was built in 1875 to replace the old church.
 It is a Gothic Revival building, with an embattled parapet which is reminiscent of a medieval castle.

+Education

 Lightcliffe Academy is a secondary school serving the area.
 Lightcliffe Church of England Primary School is located in an old stone building and Cliffe Hill Primary has newer premises.